KIDS NEED CHIROPRACTIC TOO!

 What Risks Are Involved In Having My Child's Spine Adjusted?

 The risk of a child suffering a permanent injury from a spinal manipulation is extremely rare.
 Chiropractors have been adjusting children's spines for most of the 100 years since chiropractic was first established with an excellent safety record.
-A check of some of the largest insurance carriers who provide malpractice insurance coverage for chiropractors in the
+A check of some of the largest insurance carriers who provide malpractice insurance coverage for chiropractors in the U.S. has identified that, despite the recent adverse media coverage, not one claim for injury to a child has been filed in the past five years.

 Why Children Visit The Chiropractor